 As in prior years, the President and CEO's target bonus in 2015 was 120% of base salary.
 The other NEOs' target bonus was 80% of base salary.
 Corporate performance accounted for 70% of the annual incentive bonus and was measured against challenging targets for revenue, operating income, diluted earnings per share, ROIC and free cash flow.
-The ROIC performance objective is also used as a performance measure for the Performance Share Units as it mitigates risk between short and long-term performance on invested capital.
+The ROIC performance objective is also used as a performance measure for the Performance on invested capital.
 The Board is of the view that its chosen corporate performance objectives are appropriate for a capital-intensive business like CN.